qkfang/legoai.web/blog/2025-03-01-community-university-of-sydney-syncs-ai-poster.md

 Ready to dive into AI?
-Join us for a beginner-friendly workshop at Sydney Computing Society (hashtag#SYNCS) where you'll explore Large Language Models and hashtag#Azure AI services!
+Join us for a beginner-friendly workshop at Sydney Computing Society (SYNCS) where you'll explore Large Language Models and Azure AI services!

 🔎 Learn.
 Build.
 Innovate. 📢 Share this with a friend and take your first step into AI!
-No experience needed - just bring your laptop with hashtag#VSCode & Node.js installed and get hands-on with hashtag#AI development! 💡
+No experience needed - just bring your laptop with VSCode & Node.js installed and get hands-on with AI development! 💡

 📅 Thursday, March 13
 ⏰ 6 PM – 8 PM